Ravenstine/skillex/README.md

 Each pill contains one or more "labels", which are merely the top-level objects in a pill.
 You can think of them as the equivalent of functions in a programming language, though they are much more constrained than that.
 A label can contain a variety of keys & values that build a skill response.

-For example, a label can have a `dialog:` key that defines the speech text that is returned to an Alexa-enabled device.
-If you want to ask the user a question and wait for a response, you would define that with a `choice:`.
+For example, a label can have a `speak:` key that defines the speech text that is returned to an Alexa-enabled device.
+If you want to ask the user a question and wait for a response, you would define that with a `ask:`.

 ## Tutorial